Chapter 9: Contract costs

 Answer

-Entity Z must evaluate if the commission paid pertains solely to the goods or services rendered during the initial contract or encompasses both the initial and renewal phases.
-If Entity Z determines that the renewal commission aligns with the initial commission, it suggests that the initial commission solely pertains to the initial contract.
-In such a scenario, Entity Z would amortize the initial commission over the initial contract period, unless it opts for the practical expedient.
-The renewal commission would then be amortized over the subsequent renewal period.
+Entity Z should assess whether the commission paid on the initial contract relates only to the goods or services provided under the initial contract or to both the initial and renewal periods.
+If entity Z concludes the renewal commission is commensurate with the commission paid on the initial contract, this would indicate that the initial commission relates only to the initial contract and it should amortise over the initial contract period (unless entity Z elects to apply the practical expedient).
+Entity Z would amortise the renewal commission over the related renewal period.

 Renewal commissions are not commensurate with initial commissions